Skip to main content

 2. You'll see options across the top: Blank Canvas, Banner, Carousel, Checklist, Empty State, Form, and more:

 Sections are like folders in your Content list.
 You'll see Uncategorized by default.
-Everything you make starts there until you move it.
+Everything you create starts there until you move it.
 Learn more about sections.

 Create reusable templates to speed up content creation for common use cases and share proven patterns that drive results with your team.
 Learn more about templates.

 Segments let you define your audience.
-If your use case requires targeting or you want to test your content with a small group of users, here's how to create a segment:
+If you need targeting, or you want to test safely with a small group (for example, Internal Team Only), here’s how to create a segment:

 1. Go to Segments on the left sidebar